Frequently Asked Questions

 12. Do I need to re-register every month?

 Yes.
 For instance, if you are registered in January, you will not automatically have a spot in February.
 You must re-register for each month.
 Spots are first-come, first-served, so register as soon as you are sure you wish to continue.

 Sure!
 However, seating is limited and some individuals may be forced to stand.

 14. Can we just come observe a class first?

 Unfortunately, this does not usually go well.
 If you are there with your child, your child will want to do everything the other children are doing with the pony and will not understand why they are not being allowed to do so.
 I have found that it is impossible to simply observe a class, unless the adult is coming alone.
 If you bring your child to a class, you will be asked to pay for the class.

 Probably not.
 I do teach half-hour private lessons, but only to children who have had at least 3 sessions of Pony School or are at least 4 years old.
-If you are just wanting to get your 2 or 3 year old straight into private lessons, I will almost certainly tell you no and urge you to enroll them in Pony School first.
+If you are just wanting to get your 2 or 3 year old straight into private lessons, I will strongly suggest you enroll them in Pony School first.